francois-rd/coma/docs/source/index.rst

 Config serialization
 ^^^^^^^^^^^^^^^^^^^^

-Configs are automatically serialized to file based on their parameter name in the command (config :obj:`remote` is saved to :obj:`remote.yaml` in this case):
+Command parameters that represent configs are automatically serialized to file based on their name (config :obj:`remote` is saved to :obj:`remote.yaml` in this case):

 .. code-block:: console